markatwork1/Firstdrafts/Synthetix Weekly Update 15-10-21.md

   - This SIP, proposed by Jackson, recommends upgrading the debt cache contract to fix an issue with partial synth updates so that the cached debt is updated after minting and burning sUSD.
   - This SIP is still in draft; however, the council hopes to see some movement and get it out in a week or so.

+- [The Atomic Exchange Function SIP - 120](https://sips.synthetix.io/sips/sip-120/) is in the process of being implemented
+  - Continuing to do sandbox testing here.

 - Code for the L2 Bridged Governance SIP is pretty much ready to go, there’s just the last bit of information from the auditors to apply before it’s ready.
   - However, this [SIP - 171](https://sips.synthetix.io/sips/sip-171/) is being pushed back in favor of implementing L2 Shorting first with [SIP-135](https://sips.synthetix.io/sips/sip-135/).